Unreleased

 CDS selector widget in Nextclade Web

-Gene selector dropdown in Nextclade Web has been transformed into a more general genetic feature selector.
-It shows hierarchy of genetic features if there’s any nested features.
+The gene selector dropdown in Nextclade Web’s results table has been transformed into a more general genetic feature selector.
+It shows the hierarchy of genetic features if there are nested features.
 Otherwise, the list is flat, to save screen space.
 It shows types of each of the genetic feature (gene, CDS or protein) as colorful badges.
-The menu is searchable, which is useful for mpx and other large viruses.
+The menu is searchable, which is useful for mpox and other large viruses with many genes.
 Only CDSes can be selected currently, but we may extend this in the future to more feature types.

 Show ambiguous nucleotides in sequence views